 These dog foods are nutritionally complete, providing all the nutrients in the amounts and proportions your dog needs.
 Only complete dog foods are suitable for daily feeding without adding further food products.
 There is a huge variety of complete dog foods available to owners and they all aim to meet the nutritional needs of dogs.

 COMPLEMENTARY DOG FOODS

 These foods are designed to be only a part of the diet and they do not meet the known nutritional requirements when fed alone.
 They must be fed along with an additional food type such as mixer biscuits.
-Complementary foods are often referred to as treats and can be fed to your dog in moderation.
+Some complementary foods are referred to as treats and can be fed to your dog in moderation.
 Some raw manufacturers produce complementary food, which is intended to be mixed with other products to make a complete meal.

 All complete and complementary foods are labelled as such with appropriate feeding guidelines.

-Good hygiene practice is always important when handling your pet’s food and even more so when handling raw products.
+Good hygiene practice is always important when handling your pet’s food - in the same way that it applies when handling human food.

 Here is your guide for safe handling of all pet food:

 1. Only buy products that are in good condition.
 You should see no visible signs of damage to the packaging such as dents, tears, discolorations, etc.